Georgegipa/UKP/README.md

 # UKP
-(Universal KeyPad)
+(Universal Keypad Protocol)

-A simple arduino micro macro keyboard with profile support and more!
+A simple macro keyboard with profile support and more!

+For microcontrollers supporting builtin USB-HID (like the arduino micro) UKP is used.

+For microcontrollers which don't have support for USB-HID(like the arduino uno) SKP is used.

+### **SKP requires Serial communication with the host computer as well as a companion app to be installed!**

 ## Features
 * Support for multiple profiles.
 * Fully customizable